lm-kbc/dataset2022/README.md

   is ``None``).

-You can take a look at the [example prediction file](data/dev.pred.jsonl) to see how the prediction file should look like.
+You can take a look at the [example prediction file](data/dev.pred.jsonl) to see how a valid prediction file should look like.